legoguy1000/FRC-Portal/README.md

 * Add logging and view under admin
 * Add route names
 * Add Github and Amazon Login providers
+* Prompt for authentication prior to showing sign in list

 Version 2.12.0
 * Simplified some code